RedisLabs/redislabs-docs/content/contribution-guide.md

 - We recommend that you use a markdown linter in your IDE to maintain good markdown syntax.
 - Format names of UI controls in bold - **OK**
 - Format commands, filenames, and input text in code - `rladmin`
-- Introduce a procedure with the goal of the procedure and a colon (:) - To authenticate to the Swagger UI:
 - Lead the sentence with the subject
 - Use “must” instead of - needs, wants, has to, desire, ...
 - Subject and verb must agree in number - blueprint exists, blueprints exist